ejunjsh/d/README.md

 notice: this example is run at `Ubuntu 18.04.2 LTS` and the `d` is tested in this environment only.

-i don't sure if `d` is compatible all the linux distribution.
+I'm not sure if `d` is compatible all the linux distribution.

 ### create nginx container